-Businesses need productive employees in ensuring that their services or products offered are effective and efficient.
+Businesses need productive employees to ensure that their services or products offered are effective and efficient.
 Search engine optimisation is arguably a perfect strategy for business development.

 A creative project brief is required for effective execution by your advertising agency.

-A creative brief involves documenting the project scope, goals, and all deliverables.
+A creative brief involves documenting the project scope, goals, and deliverables.

 A creative brief gives details on the target audience, their current beliefs, what you want them to believe, and why they should believe in it.
 You should ensure your online agency contributes to the strategic planning and give it time for iteration.
 This will allow the full input of all the agency workers in the organization.